raspberrypi/style-guide/style-guide.md

 *   T-shirt
 *   TeachMeet
-*   terminal, Terminal - when talking about using the command line in the GUI, 'open a terminal window' or 'type \[(something\] into the terminal' (never LXTerminal or similar).
+*   terminal, Terminal - when talking about using the command line in the GUI, 'open a terminal window' or 'type \[something\] into the terminal' (never LXTerminal or similar).
 The application for using the terminal on Raspberry Pi OS is also called Terminal (proper noun, capital letter).
-How-to instructions aimed at people who might unfamiliar with the command line should specify 'open Terminal' before advising people to 'type \[whatever\] into the terminal'.
+How-to instructions aimed at people who might be unfamiliar with the command line should specify 'open Terminal' before advising people to 'type \[whatever\] into the terminal'.
 *   Tetris (game)
 *   text message (noun), text-message (adjective, verb).
 Acceptable to shorten to *text*
 *   thin client - do not hyphenate, whether used as a noun or as an adjective.
 We would usually hyphenate a compound term of this kind when used as an adjective, but because no one else does, doing so would look fussy.